antoninoLorenzo/CTF_Writeups/brains/thm_brains.md

 ### 1. What is the name of the backdoor user which was created on the server after exploitation?

-There are various ways to create a backdoor on a machine, but the question gives us a hint: it is a new user; so we can create a table with the filter `* source="/var/log/auth.log"`, there, by hovering on "name" field, we can see the user: **eviluser**.
+There are various ways to create a backdoor on a machine, but the question gives us a hint: it is a new user; so we can create a table with the filter `* source="/var/log/auth.log"`, there, by hovering on "name" field, we can see the user: [REDACTED].

 <img src="./blue/Cattura4.PNG"/>